Cloudmage/Getting-and-Cleaning-Data-Project/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## Data Sets used
+## Data Sets Used

 These are the data sets used from the Data Source within the project

-* "train/X_train.txt": Training set
+* 'train/X_train.txt': Training set (7352 observations of the 561 features, for 21 of the 30 volunteers)
-* "train/y_train.txt": Training labels
+* "train/y_train.txt": Training labels (A vector of 7352 integers, denoting the ID of the activity related to each of the observations in `X_train.txt`)
-* "subject_train.txt": Subject Train labels
+* "subject_train.txt": Subject Train labels (A vector of 7352 integers, denoting the ID of the volunteer related to each of the observations in `X_train.txt`_
-* "test/X_test.txt": Test set
+* "test/X_test.txt": Test set (2947 observations of the 561 features, for 9 of the 30 volunteers)
-* "test/y_test.txt": Test labels
+* "test/y_test.txt": Test labels (A vector of 2947 integers, denoting the ID of the activity related to each of the observations in `X_test.txt`)
-* "subject_test.txt": Subject Test labels
+* "subject_test.txt": Subject Test labels (A vector of 2947 integers, denoting the ID of the volunteer related to each of the observations in `X_test.txt`)
-* "features.txt": List of all features
+* "features.txt": List of all features (561 features)
-* "activity_labels.txt": Links the class labels with their activity name
+* "activity_labels.txt": Activity names and ids for each of the activities (6 activities)

+## Data files that were not used

+This analysis was performed using only the files listed above in the Data Sets Used section.
+None of the raw data supplied was used that is located in the "Inertial Signals" folders.

 ## Variables used